Have you brought your family to church?

 If you come along with children we’d like to say a very big welcome and congratulate you on managing to get here!

 Family service: On the first Sunday of every month we have a Family Service at 10 am.
 It lasts about 40 minutes, and aims to involve children of all ages, as well as adults.

-Junior Church: Once a month, usually on the 4th Sunday of the month (dates confirmed in our bi-monthly newsletter, the Chesterton Chimes), Junior Church meets in St Andrew’s Hall during the 10am Parish Communion service.
-After time all together, we divide into age-appropriate groups suitable for children aged 0-18 – new faces are always welcome!
+Junior Church: Once a month, usually on the 2nd Sunday of the month (dates confirmed in our bi-monthly newsletter, the Chesterton Chimes), Junior Church meets in St Andrew’s Hall during the 10am Sung Eucharist service.
+After time all together, we divide into age-appropriate groups suitable for children aged 0-18.
+New faces are always welcome!

 Letting children play during the service

 Please don’t feel you should take your baby out of church if she or he gets hungry.
 Nobody will mind (or notice) if you feed them during the service.

 All our children’s workers have been cleared to work with children in line with the Diocese of Ely’s recommended practice.
 See our Safeguarding information here.